-Long term sleep deprivation has been linked to serious health consequences that you don’t want.
-These include hypertension, diabetes, obesity, depression, heart attack, and stroke.
+Long-term sleep deprivation is linked to serious health consequences, including hypertension, diabetes, obesity, depression, heart attack, and stroke.

 How to Sleep More Efficiently